SalonenTeemu/e2ee-real-time-chat-app/README.md

 - New login on device but already has public key -> what should be done?
 - Export/import private key?
-- Detailed logging for security monitoring
+- Logging for security monitoring
 - Unit testing
 - Docker setup?
 - MFA?